jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/6_piechart_customization/task.md

 Now the figure looks good, but there is still some space for improvements.

 First, let's color the wedges with brand colors.
-You can do it exactly the same as we did with the bar chart.
+We can do it exactly the same as we did with the bar chart.
 But please be aware that for some reason the argument that colors pie chart is called <code>color**s**</code> not `color`!

 Second, now the wedges look too packed.
 It would be nice to have a little space between them.